supersimplesuper/docs/website/docs/software_partners/index.md

 ## Explanations

-- Read a [high level overview](/software_partners/explanations/overview/index.html) of the steps required to integrate your software with SuperAPI.
+- Read a [high-level overview](/software_partners/explanations/overview/index.html) of the steps required to integrate your software with SuperAPI.
 - What is the [difference between product keys and partner keys?](/software_partners/explanations/product_vs_partner_api_keys/index.html)
-- What is the difference between [partners, employers, employees and onboarding sessions](/software_partners/explanations/understanding_super_api_entities/index.html)?
+- What is the difference between [partners, employers, employees, and onboarding sessions](/software_partners/explanations/understanding_super_api_entities/index.html)?
-- Understand the [employer status](/software_partners/explanations/working_with_the_employer_status/index.html) fields so that you can customise your UI to communicate the employers onboarding setup.
+- Understand the [employer status](/software_partners/explanations/working_with_the_employer_status/index.html) fields so that you can customise your UI to communicate the employer's onboarding setup.
 - Understand the [lifecycle of an onboarding session](/software_partners/explanations/lifecycle_of_an_onboarding_session/index.html)
 - Learn about [onboarding templates](/software_partners/explanations/onboarding_templates/index.html) and how they can be used to customise the onboarding session.
 - What is [SuperAPI in a box](/software_partners/explanations/super_api_in_a_box/index.html)?